 - The ID is not expired

-Do not submit original copies of your identification; only submit a photocopy, picture, or scan of the ID.
+Do not submit original copies of your identification – only submit a copy, picture, or scan of the ID.

-Please note that health cards are NOT acceptable forms of ID for privacy reasons.
-Also, membership cards issued by an organization, or cards issued by a city, municipality, or region are not acceptable forms of ID, as they are not issued by a state, provincial, territorial, or federal government.
+Please note that health cards are NOT acceptable forms of ID.
+Also, membership cards issued by an organization, or cards issued by a city, municipality, or region are not acceptable forms of ID, as they are not issued by a state, provincial, territorial or federal government.

-Q9.
-The Administrator told me that my Claim Form is missing a witness and/or a witness signature on page 5.
+The Administrator told me that my Claim Form is missing a witness signature.
 Who can be my witness?

-The witness is only required to see you sign page 5 of the Claim Form.
+The witness only needs to see you sign the Claim Form.
 The witness does not need to read your entire Claim Form, affirm the accuracy of the events described by you, or have witnessed the abuse described in your Claim Form.

 - Border Service Officer